 Right before I left Oklahoma, I was at a friend’s house.
 Someone I knew who played both sides of the skin game, considering himself trad, but you can’t be trad and also tolerate Nazis… He asked, “why did the left have to go so far left, and the right so far right?”
 Now we see what happens when the right goes too far right.
 We face hell.
 We learn that our peace is an illusion.
 It’s only peaceful because we aren’t in the circle of terrorists and malcontents.
 But, they are always lurking on the fringe.
 Our vigilance is desperately needed.
 We have to have open eyes.
 We have to care about something.
 We have to care about people, and have a vision for the end of hate.
 It doesn’t just happen.
 It’s still there, around the corner of our seemingly bucolic streets and our own minds.
 Caring takes strength.
 Practice flexing that muscle sometimes.
 Stop waiting for change and make it.
 Quit condemning people who are brave who are actually working for positive change just because you don’t agree with every single aspect of them.
 Be unafraid, but most of all, give a damn about something.
 It might feel like a drop in the ocean, but with many drops, we make a wave.

 If you can try hoping that everybody has a better shot in life, that skin color doesn’t represent a threat to your own happiness, that people who practice different faiths than your own can live in the world with out oppression, you are one hundred percent healthier than people who join hate groups.
 This story has an end.
 My time being terrorized by a psychopath ended well for me, but very badly for him-–and the woman who loved him.
 I tried dating a girl in Edmond.
 She was cute and small and she had an also diminutive friend who thought of herself a skinhead girl who dated Spit.
 One afternoon he walked into the salon where his girlfriend was the receptionist, and he shot her in the head.
 Then he shot himself in the head.
 I had an acquaintance who was going to school as long as I knew him to be a mortician, he was a strange guy, and he was a racist.
 In the month before his graduation, he told us he had learned that everyone is made of the same stuff inside.
 And since we all share the same fate, he was done holding racist feelings.
-A week after my acquaintance got a job at a mortuary, he cremated my worst enemy’s remains.
-He told us there was nothing left of Spit but the steel caps in his boots.
+A week after my acquaintance got a job at a mortuary.
+He cremated my worst enemy’s remains.
+He told us there was nothing left of Spit but the steel caps from his boots.